kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

  _Precision_

- An 8-bit signed integrer representing the precision of the clock in log2 seconds.
+ An 8-bit signed integer representing the precision of the clock in log2 seconds.
 For instance, a value of -18 corresponds to a precision of about one millisecond.

  _Reference ID_

  A 32-bit code detailing the particular server, reference clock, or `kiss code` depending on the state of the stratum field in the packet.
-For a stratum value of 0, this value is the `kiss code` for the packet, these will be discussed further.
+For a stratum value of 0, this value is the `kiss code` for the packet, these will be discussed further below.
 For stratum values of 1, this is a four-octet, left-justified, zero-padded ASCII string assigned to the reference clock.
 IANA maintains the official list of what values are valid here but any value that starts with an `X` is reserved for unregistered experimentation.
 For stratum 2 and above (secondary servers and clients) this value is the reference identifier of the server which it received its information from.

  _Reference Timestamp_